 Oh, how I love bad timing! – and the sound of him, moving slowly across the room, careful not to make a noise and break the spell.

 When the sun is up I always find it hard to tell my story.
-There is something about sunlight, especially in August – it is consistent, enslaving; it has that quality of renewal, of vibrancy, of vitality.
+There is something about sunlight, especially in August – it is consistent, enslaving.
+It has that quality of renewal, of vibrancy, of vitality.
 It leaves no time for the mind to slow down.
 Some mornings I find myself alive and don’t know what to do about it.
-It’s the reason why I spend most summer days lost in words, sucked in, swimming.
+It’s why I spend most summer days lost in words, sucked in, swimming.
 This is serenity to me, the rare substance that melts my walls and lets me dive into the depths.

-Down there, behind necrosed old burdens I forgot to get rid of, I find my solid gold, straight magic and the conviction that the people out here, at the surface of the imagination, are wrong.
+Down there I find my solid gold, straight magic and the conviction that the people out here, at the surface of the imagination, are wrong.
 They leave claw marks onto everything they touch and cry out their wild desire to be chainless.
 When they ask me if I ever write about them I nod my head, absently.
 I write about myself, in infinite shapes and sizes.
 In my ideal world, they wouldn’t make good characters.
 All my stories are about the girl I’ll never be, the girl I almost am; even the ones about other people.

 Rain taps gently on their skin.
 I’ve got thunder in my heartbeats.